List of recurring characters in The Suite Life of Zack & Cody: Mark

-Mark (played by Tyler Steelman) – Mark was first introduced in Season 2 "Club Twin" where he attended Zack and Cody's Club, "Club Twin".
+Mark (played by Tyler Steelman) was first introduced in Season 2 "Club Twin" where he attended Zack and Cody's Club, "Club Twin".
 In season 3, he went to summer school with Zack in "Summer of our Discontent".
 He is shown as nervous, and has problems making up his mind.
 On a test, he circled A, B, C, and D for each question.
 In "First Day of High School", Mark announced that he knows Taekwondo and takes classes at the Tae Kwon Deli but chooses to be a "nerd".
 His girlfriend is a model.

 Haley

-Haley (played by Tara Lynne Barr) – Haley first appears in the Season 3 episode "Summer of our Discontent" as one of Zack's summer school classmates.
+Haley (played by Tara Lynne Barr) first appears in the Season 3 episode "Summer of our Discontent" as one of Zack's summer school classmates.
 She is a very shy girl who frequently puts a bag over her head to hide.
 She reappears in the episode "Benchwarmers" as one of the "loser squad" cheerleaders.
 She claims that her talent is hiding and she once went four weeks without anyone finding her; however, Nia pointed out that no one was probably bothering to search for her.

 Our Lady of Perpetual Sorrow staff and students

 Sister Dominick

-Sister Dominick (played by Marianne Muellerleile) – Maddie and London's strict teacher who works at Our Lady of Perpetual Sorrow.
+Sister Dominick (played by Marianne Muellerleile) is Maddie and London's strict teacher who works at Our Lady of Perpetual Sorrow.
 She is first seen in season 2 and is a nun who teaches.
 She seems to favour London over Maddie, even though Maddie is the harder working student.
 Even though she called out London for being spoiled in "Forever Plaid", she seems to be more lenient towards London while coming down more harshly on Maddie.
 Her cell phone's ring-tone is "Hallelujah Chorus", to which she answers, "Bless you for calling".
 It has been revealed that she and the other nuns are infatuated with wrestling, and that Sister Dominick herself has a "mean body slam" in the episode "What The Hey".
-When she gets Maddie to attend Camp Heaven on Earth as a counsellor, it is revealed that she owns a motorcycle and searches the campers in the fashion of a prison warden.
+When she gets Maddie to attend Camp Heaven on Earth as a counselor, it is revealed that she owns a motorcycle and searches the campers in the fashion of a prison warden.

 Mary–Margaret

-Mary–Margaret (played by Monique Coleman) – Mary–Margaret is Maddie's friend from school.
+Mary–Margaret (played by Monique Coleman) is Maddie's friend from school.
 Not much is known about her, except she's smart and only likes London for her money and possessions.
 When she first met London, she initially seemed to be annoyed, as shown in "A Prom Story", but in "Forever Plaid" and "Not So Suite 16", she appeared to be London's friend.
 Mary–Margaret is on Maddie's volleyball team along with London and Leslie, as shown in "Volley Dad".

 Corrie

-Corrie (played by Vanessa Hudgens) – Corrie is a schoolmate of Maddie, Mary-Margaret, and her idol London at Our Lady of Perpetual Sorrow.
+Corrie (played by Vanessa Hudgens) is a schoolmate of Maddie, Mary-Margaret, and her idol London at Our Lady of Perpetual Sorrow.
 She is very perky, obsessed with London, and not very bright.